syncfusion-content/windowsforms-docs/WindowsForms/Tools/Localization.md

 layout: post
 title: Localization
 description: localization
-platform: common
+platform: WindowsForms
-control: Control Name undefined
+control: Tools
 documentation: ug
 ---

-## Localization
+# Localization

 Localization is the process of customizing the application to culture-specific resources such as language translation and information formatting for date, time and currency.